GrahamCHill/Projection/readme.md

 - The project is designed to be easily deployable using Docker, allowing for quick setup and configuration in various environments.
 - The project is actively maintained and updated with new features and improvements based on user feedback and contributions
+- Please be aware that while the project is licensed under the LGPL, it is not intended for commercial use or distribution without proper attribution and compliance with the license terms, especially if you plan to use it in a commercial product or service.
+- If you wish to use this project in a commercial context, please contact me for further discussion and potential custom licensing arrangements.